 Moreover, the bacteria present in these cleaners secrete enzymes and degrade organic compounds like uric acid and ammonia that leads to the germs and odour in toilets.
 This bacteria is “isolated” from nature and in a dormant stage.
 These ‘good’ bacteria release enzymes that help in the cleaning of surfaces.

-These bacteria-based floor cleaners are made of non-pathogenic microorganisms, naturally derived from anionic and non-ionic surfactants and processed essential oils; they consist of non-pathogenic microorganisms, and fatty acid amines naturally derived from anionic surfactants and citrus acid.
+The acid in our cleaners go through the drains and end up destroying our precious water bodies leading up to the extinction of marine life.
+Studies have also shown that these acidic cleaners are also responsible for the recent burning of lakes in our country.
+On the contrary, these bacteria-based floor cleaners, made of non-pathogenic microorganisms are naturally derived from anionic and non-ionic surfactants and processed essential oils; they consist of non-pathogenic microorganisms, and fatty acid amines naturally derived from anionic surfactants and citrus acid.
 These cleaners are safe for both humans and animals.

 The wastewater generated from cleaning can be used to water plants, giving them added nourishment due to the bacteria.
 This water can also be poured out into the bathroom drain to help with clogging.
 These cleaners are also environment-friendly causing absolutely no damage to our water bodies.